projectinnovatenewark/csx2/lessons/students/2_operating_systems/2_intro_to_OS.md

     <img src="./images/debian_desktop.jpg" width="400" height="auto" />
 </div>

 A little fun fact about Debian’s naming scheme for their releases: Debian releases are named after Toy Story characters!
-This originated when Bruce Perens served as the Debian Project Leader while also working for Pixar.Being that Debian is rooted in Linux, it shares similar pros and cons that you learned in the previous section.
+This originated when Bruce Perens served as the Debian Project Leader while also working for Pixar.

 **Raspbian** is a Debian based operating system optimized for the Raspberry Pi.
 As updates are released for Debian, usually an update for Raspbian is updated, with the same release names.
 You will come to find out that the Raspberry Pi does not need to run as a desktop environment, but Raspbian gives this opportunity.